What is Estate Planning and Why Do I Need It?

 Estate lawyers won’t just help you with your will and testament; they are able to set up living trusts.
 Your lawyer will help create a path to minimize estate taxes to ensure that your assets will not be heavily taxed once you have passed.
 Estate lawyers may also prepare and choose healthcare directives for someone to take care of you or your affairs in the event that you become disabled.
 This is essential in order to avoid guardian or conservatorship issues in the case you become mentally incapacitated and require someone to take care of your affairs.

 You may set up healthcare plans with your lawyer if you become in a state where you cannot answer for yourself.
-For example, if a person is in a coma for a prolonged period of time with no sign of waking, in their will they may state that they do not want treatment anymore, or that they do want treatment.
+This is called “End of Life Care Planning.”
+For example, if a person is in a coma for a prolonged period of time with no sign of waking, they may state in their will that they do not want treatment anymore, or that they do want treatment.
 In other cases, specific individuals or parties may have the designated decision of pulling the plug or not.

 Can my estate planning attorney help me avoid inheritance tax?